vikstrous/blog/content/posts/tstemporal-a-type-safe-temporal-go-sdk-wrapper.md

 * Return the right types
 * Registered functions match the right type signature

 This is a pretty nice list, so I think it's worth considering when building something new.
-I also believe it helps organize code better and provides a nice structure.
+I also believe it helps organize code better.

 Take a look at some example usage of this library: